-Looking for a fun but simple Snowman Craft Preschool Activity?
+Looking for a fun but simple Preschool Snowman Craft?
 Try this adorable paint stamped snowman craft!

-I love a good snowman craft because not only can you use it to decorate during December and the holiday season, but it also can continue to keep your home (or classroom) festive throughout January as well!
+I love this fun snowman craft because not only can you use it to decorate during December and the holiday season, but it also can continue to keep your home (or classroom) festive throughout January as well!

 Let’s dive in!